-His childhood friend and C4 Team member Charlie MacArthur, who Bradley calls “the epitome of a true waterman,” has been proving that for more than a decade.
+His childhood friend and C4 Team member Charlie MacArthur, whom Bradley calls “the epitome of a true waterman,” has been proving that for more than a decade.
 MacArthur is such a well-rounded skier and instructor that he’s a former member of both the PSIA-AASI Alpine and Nordic Team.
-He’s also the owner of Aspen Kayak and SUP Academy, and in 2004 became known as the first person to SUP through rapids.
+He’s also the owner of Aspen Kayak and SUP Academy and an extremely revered whitewater kayaker, and, in 2004, he became known as an SUP pioneer, taking the previously still-water sport to rapids.

 MacArthur said SUP, the grandfather of all board sports, is a natural crossover for skiers and snowboarders.
 Building on Bradley’s key tenants of balance and core strength, here are MacArthur’s three basic skills to focus on for skiers and snowboarders getting into the unfrozen water for the first time:

 - The No. 1 focus is having a neutral stance on your board, which is very similar to the neutral stance you use for alpine or nordic skiing.

 - Second is balance, which you can practice by rocking the board side to side and fore and aft in the water.

 - Third is adopting a lead foot, which allows you to prepare for what’s coming ahead of you, and which is also similar to skiing and snowboarding.

 Check out MacArthur’s schedule for upcoming clinics and lessons.